podefr/nucleus/README.md

 We've just bound some JS logic to a dom element.
 This seems overkill for such simple task, but it'll make more sense when we'll add more plugins, and especially when they are plugins that we can just reuse.

- Let's add more plugins, on for setting data into the DOM, one for listening to DOM events.
+ Let's add more plugins, one for setting data into the DOM, one for listening to DOM events.

 ### HTML